Zappas Olympics: Aftermath and influence on the rebirth of the Olympics

 The English physician William Penny Brookes had initiated a sports movement in the United Kingdom, founding the Wenlock Olympian Games in 1850.
 These were organised by the Wenlock Olympian Class which changed its name to the Wenlock Olympian Society in 1860.
-Dr Brookes adopted an event from the programme of the 1859 Zappas Games and included 'throwing the javelin at a target' into the much-expanded 1861 Wenlock Olympian Games.
-The first man to be placed on the honor roll of the Wenlock Olympian Society was the Smyrniot Petros Velissariou, who competed at the 1859 Athens Olympic Games in the distance running and who won a prize donated by the Wenlock Olympian Society's Committee.
-Brookes was the first to propose holding open international Olympics to be held in Athens, as distinct from the revived Greek national Olympics of 1859, 1870 and 1875 which mirrored the Ancient Olympics as they were closed to all but Greek-speaking competitors.
-Despite his persistent pleas for action to the Greek government, his proposals fell on deaf ears.
-However, many of the ideas that Dr Brookes used within the Wenlock Olympian Games were subsequently adopted by Baron Pierre de Coubertin, who was familiarized with them in a visit to Wenlock in 1890.
+Brookes adopted an event from the programme of the 1859 Zappas Games and included 'throwing the javelin at a target' into the much-expanded 1861 Wenlock Olympian Games.
+The first man to be placed on the honor roll of the Wenlock Olympian Society was the Smyrniot Petros Velissariou, who competed at the 1859 Athens Olympic Games in distance running and who won a prize donated by the Wenlock Olympian Society's Committee.
+Brookes was the first to propose holding open international Olympics to be held in Athens, as distinct from the revived Greek national Olympics of 1859, 1870, and 1875 which mirrored the Ancient Olympics as they were closed to all but Greek-speaking competitors.
+Despite his persistent pleas to the Greek government for action on this issue, his proposals fell on deaf ears.
+However, many of the ideas that Brookes used within the Wenlock Olympian Games were subsequently adopted by Baron Pierre de Coubertin, who learned about them when visiting Wenlock in 1890.

-Zappas' legacy to the revival of the Olympic Games, alongside Soustos, Brookes and later Coubertin, was significant.
-In addition, the Panathenaic stadium, which was refurbished with his funding, went on to host events in the 1896, 1906 and 2004 IOC Olympics, while the Zappeion hosted fencing events in 1896, was the site of the first Olympic Village in 1906 (hosting the Hungarian Olympic team), and used as the media center during the 2004 Athens Olympic Games.
+Zappas' influence on the revival of the Olympic Games, alongside Soutsos, Brookes, and later Coubertin, was significant.
+In addition, the Panathenaic stadium, which was refurbished with his funding, went on to host events in the 1896, 1906, and 2004 IOC Olympics, while the Zappeion hosted fencing events in 1896, was a site of the first Olympic Village in 1906 (hosting the Hungarian Olympic team), and was used as the media center during the 2004 Athens Olympic Games.